a5c-ai/action/default-prompt.md

 Make sure to add your progress and results comments during the process, not at the very end.

+If you were triggered by an existing PR, also create a github status check for the PR when you start working on it and submit the status check result when you are done (with success or failure) - do this instead of assigning yourself to the PR if relevant.

 Include your signature at the end of the comment

 ### Assign yourself to the issue or PR as progress indicator